dewitt-web/prototype-react/CONTRIBUTING.md

 - Run your terminal commands as needed
 - `exit` when done

+## Analyzing Bundle
+[source-map-explorer](https://www.npmjs.com/package/source-map-explorer) has been included so we can inspect the results of building our app.
+This can come in handy for debugging when our build files get too large.
+The goal is to keep these small in size and few in numbers, since frequency and size of requests impacts our app's performance.
+At time of writing, there is [a bug](https://github.com/danvk/source-map-explorer/issues/65#issuecomment-606750991) with this combination of react-scripts and source-map-explorer versions.
+Until it's resolved and we upgrade, we can use `npm run analyze -- -m --html source-map-explorer.html` to output an html file.
+Just be sure to `npm run build`, first.
+We can, alternatively, come back to this and try to replace it with something else (Ex. [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer)).

 ## Creating Components
 Storybook has been added as visual documentation of presentation components.
 Use this tool (use `npm run storybook`) when creating any type of component.
 For presentation components, it provides a place to visually test and document your work.
 For non-presentation components, it shows the presentation component options - similar to how bootstrap or semantic ui components are documented.